shmercer/writeAlizer/README.md

  2. Coh-Metrix: writeAlizer supports output files from Coh-Metrix version 3.0 (.csv format).
  3. GAMET: writeAlizer supports output files from GAMET version 1.0 (.csv format).

 The writeAlizer scoring models assume that column names in the output files have been unchanged (exactly the same as generated from the program).
-For programs that list file paths in the first column, the writeAlizer file import functions will parse the file name from the file path and store the file name as an identification variable (ID).
+For programs that list file paths in the first column, the writeAlizer file import functions will parse the file names from the file paths and store the file names as an identification variable (ID).
 ### Installing

 writeAlizer is not available on [CRAN](https://cran.r-project.org/).
 To install writeAlizer in R, first make sure that the package *devtools* is installed in R